What is the Top Solar Contractors list?

 In addition to basic company information (number of employees, address, etc.), applicants must submit documented proof of installations.
 Data must be submitted to support claimed kilowatt installation numbers.
-We require for each project: project size (kilowatts), project location (city, state), project completion/utility approval (between Jan.
+We require for each project: project size (DC kilowatts), project location (city, state), installation completion or utility approval date (between Jan.
 1, 2017 and Dec.
 31, 2017) and your company’s role on the project (if it’s not obvious).

 For subcontractors unaware of project commissioning or utility approval dates, please include your work completion date along with the name of the general contractor or project owner, so we have secondary information in case we need to follow up.
 For off-grid submissions, please provide work completion date and any secondary information to assist us in verifying numbers.

 Please note, your provided information will not be used for any other purposes or provided to anyone else for solicitation.
 Your information will be destroyed after your number is verified.

 Five documents or datasets may be submitted with applications to show 2017 projects, although we’d prefer one Excel document.
 Submitted data will be verified with state interconnection records, utility records and an advisory board.
 We will use context clues if your submitted completion date doesn’t exactly match official records.
 We have the right to remove companies from our list if we feel they have exaggerated numbers or cannot adhere to our data request.

 What companies are on the 2018 Top Solar Contractors advisory board?

 Solar Power World has compiled an advisory panel comprised of contractors and developers from across the country who will review the list prior to publishing.